vskogstad/100_days_of_gpu/README.md

 Day 26: Not much progress on attention kernel today.
 Tried to understand how to properly tile the problem in a way that would be efficient and understandable both for the matmul part and the softmax.
 I think I might be subconciously stalling by watching/reading passively instead of trying and failing to implement.

 Day 27: Continued with attention kernel.
 Ended up with grouping each row of Q into separate block.
 Code is non-functional but basic structure is there.

+Day 28: Working attention kernel!
+Slow as I am using a lot of atomicAdd directly to the output-matrix.
+Next I need to accumulate in shared memory before writing to output.

+Day 29: Tiled write to shared memory then atomicAddto output matrix.
+Some improvement but not much.
+The best attention implementations on leetGPU are still 20x faster.
+Need to go through those step by step and try to understand how they work.